sverweij/dependency-cruiser/doc/rules-reference.md

 modules the rule applies to and the `to` describes what dependencies that module should exactly have.

+To check for _direct_ dependencies (controllers must directly depend on the base controller):

 ```javascript
 {
   required: [